The following lists each method of obtaining Polled Item counts for devices and what items they include or exclude.

 Device Polling Statistics [SNMP Device Polling Statistics]

-*When you view a monitored device and see the list of Polled Metric Families you will notice that by default we display 50 metric families at a time.
-You will need to page to any additional pages and metric families in order to see/count all items.
+- When you view a monitored device and see the list of Polled Metric Families you will notice that by default we display 50 metric families at a time.
+You will need to go to any additional pages and metric families in order to see/count all items.

 2. Under Administration->Data Aggregator->Monitored Devices, after selecting a device and manually counting up all the "Supported" Polled Metric Families, you will arrive at a larger number than what the Details tab shows for polled items.
 This is because there are several Supported metric families that even though they do not list any components/items, are for the device item itself.